rheartpython/cisw/labsfoundations.md

 ![my azure pass credits]({{site.baseurl }}/images/azure/azure_pass6.PNG)

 This should match the amount of credit given to me and will be available for 30 days.

+**_Additional Tools_**

+1. Git Bash and other Git tools for Windows (a Unix-style environment for cloning github and more unix commands):  https://git-for-windows.github.io/